The First Temptation of the Swedes and a staple for the Swedish smorgasbord: Jansson's Temptation.

 One of the traditional Scandinavian dishes we receive the most questions about is Janssons frestelse, or Jansson’s Temptation, which is a staple of nearly every Swedish smörgåsbord, and a popular late-night nosh, or vickning, as the Swedes would refer to it.

-We turned to Professor Jan Öjvind Swan in Lund to learn a bit more about Jansson’s, which can best be described as an anchovy-laden potato casserole.
-The dish appears as “anchovy casserole” or “Anchovy dish à la Irma” in early hand-written recipe collections; the name Jansson’s didn’t appear until the late 1930s.
+We turned to a folklore professor in Lund to learn a bit more about Jansson’s, which can best be described as an anchovy-laden potato casserole.
+The dish appears as "anchovy casserole" or "Anchovy dish à la Irma" in early hand-written recipe collections; the name Jansson’s didn’t appear until the late 1930s.

 So who was Jansson?
 What was the occasion for the very first temptation?
 Food writers argued for years over the origins of the name.
 But in 1989, writer Gunnar Stigmark revealed what might be the final answer to the enigma.

-Whether the story is true or not, which sounds more tempting to you: anchovy-potato casserole, or Jansson’s Temptation?
+Whether or not the story is true, which sounds more tempting to you: anchovy-potato casserole or Jansson’s Temptation?

 Janssons frestelse (Jansson’s temptation)

-The Scandinavian style anchovy fillets - can in the East be bought at Sweden’s Best, www.swedensbest.com, Scandinavian Butik, www.scandinavianbutik.com, in the west at Scandinavian Specialties, www.scanspecialties.com among others - they all do mail order.
+The Scandinavian style anchovy fillets can on the east coast be bought at Sweden’s Best, www.swedensbest.com, Scandinavian Butik, www.scandinavianbutik.com, and in the west at Scandinavian Specialties, www.scanspecialties.com, among others — they all do mail order.

-Preheat oven to 250ºC (425ºF).
+Preheat oven to 250˚C (425˚F).
 Peel and cut potatoes into strips.
 Peel onions and cut into thin slices.
-Sauté the onions in 1 tbsp. butter until soft.
+Sauté the onions in 1 tbsp butter until soft.
 Generously grease a deep, straight-sided ovenproof dish with butter.
 Layer potatoes, onion and anchovies, ending with potatoes.